 I’m disappointed.
 I feel let down.
 Namazie’s work is important.
 She has many common goals with Sam Harris.
-She has common goals with most atheists and many of the people who’ve been labeled bigots in the wake of the Rubin/Robinson interview.
-But she is actively undermining these goals as her behaviour and the behaviour of those like her, is polarizing the one group that could be strong enough to one day put a dent in the spread of Islamism, if only we were unified.
+She has common goals with most atheists and many of the people who’ve been labelled bigots in the wake of the Rubin/Robinson interview.
+But she is actively undermining these goals as her behaviour and the behaviour of those like her is polarizing the one group that could be strong enough to one day put a dent in the spread of Islamism, if only we were unified.

 In this interview with Sam, she was dismissive and monopolizing.
-She wouldn’t answer questions, she wouldn’t listen and when anything was said that was contrary to her own precise opinions on the matter, she was quick to jump to “far right” or “promoting the far right narrative”.
+She wouldn’t answer questions, she wouldn’t listen and when anything was said that was contrary to her own precise opinions on the matter, she was quick to jump to “far-right” or “promoting the far-right narrative”.
 How do you communicate with someone like that?

 The answer is disappointingly simple.
 You can’t.